Ali-AbuAboud/REVEST-DE/README.md

 1. Clone the repository.
 2. Use Docker Compose to set up the environment.
 3. Access the services via the exposed ports.
+4. To run the project, please follow the instructions in Documentation.docx or use Docker:

++For the Data Warehouse:

+-cd data_warehouse
+-docker-compose up --build

++For the Model Deployment:

+-cd model_deployment
+-docker-compose up --build

 ## License
 - This project is open-source.
 Feel free to contribute or modify it as needed.